 - Commit to Learning

 Our commitment to addressing racist and violent policing has been consistent yet it has not been enough and we must do more.
 We cosigned the Movement for Black Lives’ call to divest from police and reinvest in communities.
-We are committed to using all of our resources to advocate for racial justice, healing and systemic reforms.

-Here’s what you can do immediately in this powerful moment:
+Here’s what you can do immediately in this powerful moment.

-Stop allocating funds for more officers and more militarized equipment, and instead invest in health care, education and community-run violence-prevention programs.
+Tell your Mayor & city council members to stop allocating funds for more officers and more militarized equipment, and instead invest in health care, education and community-run violence-prevention programs.

 Stay up-to-date on ACLU of Indiana content related to recent protests and police reform: